-Managing Our business Responsibility
+Managing Our business Responsibly

 By conducting our business responsibly and transparently, we establish ourselves as the leader and partner of choice in managing kidney care in a value based system.
 We must continuously create clinical value for our partners and patients that translates to economic value for all of us.
 Our approach is guided by evolving best practices and feedback from our stakeholders on topics identified as vital to our shared success.

-U.S. employees and contractors completed compliance training.
+U.S. employees and contractors completed OSHA product safety training.

 Bill Valle, Chief Executive Officer, Fresenius Medical Care North America